Optimal You Services

 Although physician burnout is at an all-time high (60% in some recent studies), most physicians were never trained to recognize its signs or prevent it in themselves, their professional colleagues, or their organizations.
 Burnout is a syndrome characterized by:

-Physician Burnout can be thought of as one end of a continuum, with Physician Engagement on the other end:
+Burnout can be thought of as one end of a continuum, with Engagement on the other end:

-Most physicians go into medicine to help others, and experience a feeling of purpose; it is a vocation and calling for them.
+Most physicians go into medicine to help others, and to experience a feeling of purpose; it’s a vocation and calling for them.
 Feelings of fulfillment and satisfaction accompany being fully engaged in one’s career.
-When doctors can use their skills with excellence, relate deeply with and benefit others, AND also practice consistent self-care to replenish themselves when tired, this feeling of “engagement” is possible.
+When doctors can use their skills with excellence, relate deeply with and benefit others, AND also practice consistent self-care to replenish themselves when tired, this feeling and state of engagement is possible.

 A host of factors edges physicians towards burnout – including: